AlexdBrito/HVScalar/README.md

 # HVScalar: A C++ Dichotomic Search Framework for Solving Biobjective Combinatorial Optimization Problems

-This repository contains a C++ framework that implements a dichotomic search algorithm to solve any biobjective combinatorial optimization problem that can be formulated in terms of hypervolume scalarization as described in [Paquete et al. 2021](https://doi.org/10.1016/j.cor.2021.105349).
+This repository contains a C++ framework that implements a dichotomic search algorithm to solve any biobjective combinatorial optimization problem that can be formulated in terms of hypervolume scalarization as described in [2](#note).
 It is capable of finding the complete set of nondominated points or a subset of it with an approximation guarantee.
 In the latter case, the size of the subset must be defined by the user.
-The framework allows to use [SCIP Optimization Suite](https:scipopt.org/#scipoptsuite) as a MILP solver for each hypervolume scalarization problem, but it can also use a dedicated algorithm.
-This work is based on Alexandre Brito's Master Thesis, which is available [here](/Example/UserManual/Thesis_Alexandre_Brito_2021.pdf)
+The framework allows to use [SCIP Optimization Suite](https:scipopt.org/#scipoptsuite)(version 7 only) as a MILP solver for each hypervolume scalarization problem, but it can also use a dedicated algorithm, with some more effort.
+This work is based on Alexandre Brito's Master Thesis [1](#note).

 ## Usage